 - Wales – Mr Justice Zacaroli

 Chancery business in County Courts

 The County Courts at Central London, Birmingham, Bristol, Cardiff, Manchester, Newcastle, Leeds, Liverpool and Preston (all external links) have jurisdiction to deal with certain specialist work of the kind undertaken in the B&PCs as set out in CPR PD 57AA, paragraphs 4.1 and 4.2.
 Such claims will be heard in the ‘Business and Property Courts List’ and will be managed by the relevant specialist judges.

 Claim forms issued in the County Court relating to B&PCs work must be marked ‘Business and Property Work’ unless they fall within the exceptions listed in paragraph 4.2 of CPR PD 57AA.
 However, in Technology and Construction Court cases in the County Court, the claim form must be marked ‘Business and Property Courts Work’ (see CPR PD 60, paragraph 3.2).
-As noted above, Appendix F of the Chancery Guide provides further information on the correct titles of claims.
+As noted above, Appendix F of the Chancery Guide (PDF) provides further information on the correct titles of claims.